 GISDoctor.com was first developed during the summer of 2009 to bring a wide range of spatially enabled folks a GIS resource for any number of topics.
 During the snowy winter of 2011 the site was migrated to a blog format so that I could easily update the content and blog on a variety of different GIS related topics.
 In 2014 I put the site into sleep mode for over a year focus on other projects.
 In August of 2015 I decided to wake up the site again, focusing more on geo and less on GIS.

 Who is the GIS Doctor?

-The opinions, comments, and ideas written and posted on this site are mine and mine alone.
+The opinions, comments, and ideas posted on this site are mine and mine alone.
 They do not necessarily reflect the opinions of my current employer, former employers, grad school cohort members, my neighbor’s pet dog or anyone else I’ve ever met.

 Find me on the web: